Textline’s security and SMS compliance hub

 Some topics are off-limit or heavily restricted in business texting.
 The topics fall under the acronym SHAFT, which stands for sex, hate, alcohol, firearms, or tobacco.

 Businesses should generally avoid these topics.
-However, there are some exceptions around alcohol and tobacco.
-Those topics would be allowed only if your business meets age-gating requirements.
-Contact Textline before sending texts with these topics to ensure you are set up correctly.
+There are some exceptions for alcohol if your business meets age-gating requirements, but you should contact Textline before sending texts to ensure you are set up correctly.

 There are also other forbidden topics for SMS messages: illegal substances (including cannabis), high-risk financial services, third-party lead generation services, debt collection, get-rich-quick schemes, prescription drugs, and deceptive marketing.